Acadia University

 Acadia University is a public, predominantly undergraduate university located in Wolfville, Nova Scotia, Canada, with some graduate programs at the master's level and one at the doctoral level.
 The enabling legislation consists of the Acadia University Act and the Amended Acadia University Act 2000.

 The Wolfville Campus houses Acadia University Archives and the Acadia University Art Gallery.
 Acadia offers over 200 degree combinations in the faculties of arts, pure and applied science, professional studies, and theology.
 The student-faculty ratio is 15:1 and the average class size is 28.
 Open Acadia offers correspondence and distance education courses.
+Acadia does have Botanical Gardens known as the Harriet Irving Gardens.
+These gardens feature plants and trees native to the Acadian forest region.